jallanxjallan/onemanairforce/adaptation/stories/julia_pressures_victor.md

 ---
+category: present
+date: 15 October 1988
+status: rough
 title: Julia Pressures Victor
-date: 15 October 1988
-status: new

 ---

-Julia returns to IPPHOS in mid October 1988 and presses Victor to tell her more about Emeria.
-Victor refuses.
+Julia returns to IPPHOS seeking more information about Emeria.
+Victor is reticent to talk about it, but Julia charms him into revealing a few things.